cptanalatriste/isula/README.md

     problemSolver.solveProblem();
 ```
 That's a snippet from the Image Thresholding  problem solution.
 Some things to notice there:
-* Problem and algorithm configuration is provided by ConfigurationProvider instances.
+* Problem and algorithm configuration is provided by `ConfigurationProvider` instances.
 Make your own with the values you need.
-* The class everything is the AcoProblemSolver.
+* The class that does everything is `AcoProblemSolver`.
 In this case, we're using the same one provided by the framework but you can extend it to suit your needs.
 * The Problem Solver needs an Environment that manages the problem graph and the pheromone matrix.
-You need to extend the Environment class provided with the framework to adjust it to support your problem.
+You need to extend the `Environment` class provided with the framework to adjust it to support your problem.
 * And we need an Ant Colony, of course.
 The Ant Colony main responsibility is to create Ants, and make them built solutions in iterations.
-The robust base AntColony class makes implementing this very easy.
+The robust base `AntColony` class makes implementing this very easy.
-* The hearth of the algorithm is the Ant class.
+* The hearth of the algorithm is the `Ant` class.
 You will need to define an Ant that suits your needs.
 * Isula supports daemon actions -global behaviors- and ant-level policies, such as the ones present in multiple ACO Algorithms.
 You can add them easily to your current solver.
-* Finaly, you call the solveProblem() method and wait for the best solution to be shown.
+* Finaly, you call the `solveProblem()` method and wait for the best solution to be shown.

 Isula in detail
 ---------------